-Key West Village – It is the newest neighborhood and ultra luxurious.
+Key West Village – It is the newest neighborhood and ultra-luxurious.
 It offers oceanfront accommodations, usually with balconies.
-Some accommodations feature studios, one or two bedroom suites, three to four-bedroom villas, also with private pools.
+Some accommodations feature studios, one or two-bedroom suites, three to four-bedroom villas, also with private pools.

-All rooms include A/C, alarm clock, coffee maker, phone, iron and ironing board, safe, TV with satellite cable, free WiFi.
+All rooms include A/C, alarm clock, coffee maker, phone, iron and ironing board, safe, TV with satellite cable, and free WiFi.

 Beaches Turks and Caicos restaurants